- Swelling, bruising, or bleeding

 - What are your symptoms?
 How long have you had them?

 - What were you doing when the symptoms started?

 - Is there anything that makes them better or worse?

 - Are you having trouble moving your joints?

-Your doctor may also do a physical exam, during which they will look at and press on the part of your body that might be injured.
+Your doctor will also look at and press on the part of your body that might be injured.